OpenDreamKit/OpenDreamKit.github.io/meetings/2015-09-02-Kickoff/infrastructure.md

 - Use ODK's github organisation for most public ODK specific infrastructure

-- Create one repository per workpackage?
-Or just one label?
+# Mailing lists

+- Create mailing lists for all information that requires all person in a given body to be informed.

+  - participants@opendreamkit.org      (public, archived)
+  - community@opendreamkit.org         (public, archived)
+  - coordination@opendreamkit.org (private)
+  - advisory@opendreamkit.org    (private)
+  - steering@opendreamkit.org (private)
+  - coordinator@opendreamkit.org       (private, coordinator, coordinator deputy, manager)

+- Make sure any private information is PGP encrypted, especially given that some of us use gmail.

+# Progress tracking on tasks, deliverables, ...

 - Create a public issue on github per task and per deliverable, to track the progress and run design discussions.

-  Possibly this can be automatized using Min's scripts and the metadata produced in proposal-www.pdata.
+  Automatized using Min's scripts and the metadata produced in proposal-www.pdata.

   Two options: include the original task text in the proposal, or just point to it.